SPRING BAY CLAY TARGET CLUB HISTORY

 The infamous Port Arthur massacre promoted resurgence in the club and this has continued.
 In late 2005 it was suggested that the club and its members could be better served by seeking affiliation with the ACTA.
 Accordingly membership was sought through the State arm of the ACTA.
 This was duly granted by the TCTA and Spring Bay Field and Game Inc became Spring Bay Clay Target Club Inc.

-Our monthly competition is still held on the third Sunday of the month using an Ibis auto feed trap.
+Our monthly competition is still held on the second Saturday of the month using Ibis auto feed traps and is now situated at Twamley Farm Road Buckland.
 The average attendance is approximately 25 competitors drawn from local and State wide.
 We look forward to bringing the joy of competitive clay target shooting to many for years to come.